paion-data/pantex/README.md

 ### Docker

-To build a Docker container of Aristotle, follow these steps:
+To build a Docker container of Pantex, follow these steps:

 1. Make sure Docker has been installed
 2. Open a terminal and navigate to the project directory.
 3. Run the following command to build the Docker image:

     ```consule
-    docker build -t jack20191124/aristotle .
+    docker build -t jack20191124/pantex .
     ```

 4. Wait for the build process to complete.
 5. Once the build is finished, we can run the Docker container using the following command:

     ```console
-    docker run -it --name aristotle -p 7860:7860 jack20191124/aristotle
+    docker run -it --name pantex -p 7860:7860 jack20191124/pantex
     ```

 6. Open up browser and navigate to [http://localhost:7860](http://localhost:7860) to access the space.